 The concepts of ENC, ENDS and System Database

-The Electronic Navigational Data Service and System Database concept includes multiple products for use in navigations systems.
+The Electronic Navigational Data Service and System Database concepts include multiple products for use in navigation systems.
 They were introduced in IMO MSC 530(106) and update the previous concept of SENC defined in IMO MSC.232(82).

 IMO MSC.530(106) defines Electronic Navigational Chart (ENC), Electronic Navigational Data Service (ENDS), and System Database as follows: